MSc in Surgical Science and Practice

 About the course

-The MSc in Surgical Science and Practice is a transformative part-time modular programme which attracts healthcare professionals from around the world and is completed over two to four years.
+The MSc in Surgical Science and Practice is a part-time modular programme which attracts healthcare professionals from around the world and is completed over two to four years.

 The taught component of the course comprises six modules, spaced over the year and each a week long, with teaching taking place in person in Oxford.
 A research project carried out over the course of a year completes the masters.
 It is usually a work-based project and is supported by an Oxford supervisor.